cppservergit/apiserver2/readme.md

 ## **A quick BASH utility for testing APIs**

-By now you may be tired of copying and pasting that JWT token after login just to test every API, here is a quick solution using `bash` and `curl`, this scripts sends a UUID to simulate the trace-id that Load Balancers would send to APIServer2, so please install `uuid` before using this script: `sudo apt install uuid -y`.
+By now you may be tired of copying and pasting that JWT token after login just to test every API, here is a quick solution using `bash` and `curl`, this script sends a UUID to simulate the trace-id that Load Balancers would send to APIServer2, so please install `uuid` before using this script: `sudo apt install uuid -y`.

 Create the file:
 ```